skydread1/portfolio/src/loicb/server/content/portfolio/portfolio_website.md

 The website contains a list of the projects I worked on as a Software Engineer and the stacks I used.
 It also contains a page with my resume.

+The content is written in markdown and compiled to hiccup.

 The website is fully responsive and support light/dark mode.
 +++
 ## Stack